-- Been There, Shaped History: She personally fought in the dogfight at the Death Star during the Battle of Yavin and was one of the few Imperials there that lived to tell the story.
-She also ends up helping the effort against Operation: Cinder at Naboo, as well as participating in the Battle of Jakku.
+- Been There, Shaped History: She personally fought in the dogfight at the first Death Star during the Battle of Yavin and was one of the few Imperials there that lived to tell the story.
+She also deletes a warning message that would've alerted the Rebellion to the Empire's trap at Endor before their attack on the second Death Star, ends up helping the effort against Operation: Cinder at Naboo, as well as participating in the Battle of Jakku.

 - Benevolent Boss: In comparison to the normal way Darth Vader and other Imperials normally treat subordinates, Iden is incredibly good to her subordinates.
 She openly praises their good work and treats them well.
 Ends up being something of a Fatal Flaw since her inability to put aside her Team Mom attitude prevents her from dealing with Gideon when he believes she's betraying the Empire's beliefs for attempting to help the people of Vardos.

 - The Captain: In addition to commanding Inferno Squad, she's also the commanding officer of the Corvus.